Prince

 Early Life

 After the birth of his sister Tyka in 1960, Prince’s parents gradually drifted apart.
-After they formally separated when Prince was ten, he had a troubled relationship with his stepfather that resulted in him going to live with his father.
-Prince lived briefly with his father, but in 1970 settled in with a neighborhood family, the Andersons, befriending their son, Andre Anderson (later called André Cymone).
+They formally separated when Prince was ten.
+His mother remarried with Hayward Baker with whom Prince had a troubled relationship, which resulted in him going to live with his father.
+Prince lived briefly with his father, but in 1970 settled in with a neighborhood family, the Andersons, after befriending their son, Andre Anderson.

 In 1971, Prince and André formed a band, eventually called Grand Central.
 Prince’s initial contributions were on keyboard and guitar, but he would share vocals with Anderson, who played bass, Prince’s second cousin Charles 'Chazz' Smith, was the band’s drummer.
 Initially a trio they were later joined by Terry Jackson and William Doughty on percussion and André’s sister Linda on Keyboards.
 They were mainly an instrumental band, playing clubs and parties in the Minneapolis area.
 By late 1974 Charles 'Chazz' Smith was replaced by Morris Day.

-By 1976 Prince left Grand Central and went to play with Sonny T.’s band The Family a.k.a.
-Back To Black.
-He also started work on a demo tape with producer Chris Moon in a Minneapolis studio.
-Prince also had the patronage of Owen Husney (of The High Spirits), to whom Moon introduced him, a connection that helped him produce a high-quality demo recording.
+By 1976 Prince left Grand Central .
+Around this time he also started work on a demo tape with producer Chris Moon in a Minneapolis studio.
+Prince also had the patronage of Owen Husney owner of a local retail advertising agency, to whom Moon introduced him,.
+This connection that helped Prince produce a high-quality demo recording.
 Husney started contacting major labels and ran a campaign promoting Prince as a star of the future, resulting in a bidding war eventually won by Warner Bros.
 Records as they were the only label to offer Prince creative control of his songs.

 Pepé Willie, husband of Prince’s cousin, Shantel, was an early influence in Prince’s career.
 Along with Husney, Willie was mentor and manager for Prince during the Grand Central days, and he employed Prince for his own recordings.